eat-together-team/eat-together/README.md

 # Getting Started ✨✨✨

+## Contributing Guidelines

+We don't have any strict guidelines for your development conventions, but here are some general rules to follow:

+1. **Always work in a separate Git branch!** Never push to `master` directly.
+Instead, create a new branch and push to that.
+Then, create a pull request to merge your branch with `master`.
+This way, Eric or Arya can review your code before merging it with `master`.
+2. **Use the components!** We have a lot of self-made components (e.g. buttons, text, etc.) that you can use in the `components` folder.
+If you need a component that doesn't exist, feel free to make one!
+Just make sure to put it in the `components` folder.
+3. **If you spot a bug in the app, create a task in ClickUp for it and report it to Eric/Arya.** We'll report it by the next standup and try to fix it as soon as possible!
+4. **Follow the clean code guidelines covered in your CSE classes.** We're not nitpicky about code quality but we do want to be able to understand what it does, especially if we read it months later.
+5. **If you have any questions, ask Eric or Arya!** We're here to help you out and make sure you have a good experience developing with Eat Together.
+If you're stuck on something, don't hesitate to reach out, and we'll try our best to respond!

 ## Navigating the Repository

 The majority of development will be happening in the `src` folder.
 Inside the `src` folder, there are other subfolders: